FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-locale | An [IETF BCP 47 language tag](http://tools.ietf.org/html/bcp47) specifying the cultural context (language, script, etc.) to be used to understand, interpret and render this name form. | string fullText | A full rendering of the name (or as much of the name as is known) with the terms in the name given in the natural order they would be spoken in the given cultural context. | string parts | Any identified name parts from the name represented in this instance, ordered in the natural order they would be spoken in the given cultural context. | List of [`http://gedcomx.org/v1/NamePart`](#name-part).
+fullText | A full rendering of the name (or as much of the name as is known) with the terms in the name given in the natural order they would be spoken in the applicable cultural context. | string parts | The parts of the name form, ordered in the natural order they would be spoken in the given cultural context. | List of [`http://gedcomx.org/v1/NamePart`](#name-part).
 Order is preserved.

 ### examples